lepperm/Learning-Log/Pages/resources.md

 - <https://app.brandmark.io/>

 ## APIs

+- <https://jsonplaceholder.typicode.com/> is a free resource to quickly make fetch requests for placeholder data!

+### Learning

 If you want to get some hands-on learning with APIs, the [Noops Challenge](https://noopschallenge.com/) is a great place to get started!